Yazan-Hamali/LoggingSystem/README.md

-This app build using ABB framework that use DDD patern
+This app build using ABP framework that use DDD patern

 Features:
 Store logs in SQL DB